- 1 INTRODUCTION :

 In this project, we are going to learn about different types of winding up of a partnership firm

 Primary data is data gathered for the first time by the researcher.
-It is the raw form of data and thoroughly studied and hence a helpful tool for secondary data.
-Here the method used for collection of primary data is by using reference of the website.
+It is the raw form of data and thoroughly studied and hence, a helpful tool for secondary data.
+Here the method used for the collection of primary data is by using the reference of the website.

 DETAIL REPORT OF PROJECT :